Independent software guides, verified deal paths, and buyer-safe checkout notes.

 Where this store usually fits best in the workflow

-GTM agent workflows
+GTM agent workforce

-Support and operations triage
+Support and knowledge workflows

 Workflow notes